AozhongZhang/COMQ/README.md

 ## Usage

-First, make sure ImageNet has been downloaded into data/ (we use the ILSVRC-2012 version).
+First, make sure ImageNet has been downloaded (we use the ILSVRC-2012 version).

 ### Run COMQ